fatih-yavuz/trendyol-search-enhancer/README.md

 Licence
 -------
-This project is licensed under the terms of the Do Whatever Fuck You Want License.
+This project is licensed under the terms of the Do What the Fuck You Want To Public License.